Diary of an Awesome Friendly Kid: Rowley Jefferson's Journal: Plot

-Rowley then writes about "The time I found out Greg is a lousy study partner."
-While studying for an extra hard math test with Rowley at the library, Greg tries to goof off to avoid studying and makes a secret code to try to cheat on the test.
-Opposed to the idea of cheating, Rowley suggests that they study separately, and they move to desks with dividers.
-Greg starts to slip notes with questions for the chapter between the dividers, and then starts slipping mean notes.
-This leads to Greg and Rowley making entire pages of rude drawings with "that's you" notes, and then Greg ties another adult's shoes together, causing him to fall, and they move to the children's section, where Greg started throwing paper balls in a trash can, while mocking Rowley to attempt a basket.
-After he makes a blind shot first try, Greg tries to do the same, at which point Rowley realizes Greg is using his notes to do it, resulting in him getting mad at Greg, and they get kicked out of the library after Rowley chases Greg trying to throw an egg Greg pretended to lay.
+Rowley then writes about "the time I found out Greg is a lousy study partner."
+While studying for a math test with Rowley at the library, Greg tries to make a secret code and cheat on the test.
+Opposed to the idea of cheating, Rowley suggests that they study separately, and Greg slips a mean note between the dividers.
+This leads to Greg and Rowley making entire pages of rude drawings with "that's you" notes, and they get kicked out of the library after Rowley chases Greg.

-In the next entry, "The time I made the worst mistake of my life" (essentially part two of the previous entry), Greg cheats by copying Rowley's test.
-Their teacher, Ms. Beck, catches them as Greg had copied everything about Rowley's test, including his name.
-They both get in trouble, and while Greg is given 3 days of detention and is assigned to do the test again, Rowley is given a warning.
+In the next entry, "the time I made the worst mistake of my life," Greg cheats by copying Rowley's entire test, even writing Rowley's name.
+They both get in trouble, and while Greg is given three days of detention and forced to take the test again, Rowley is given a warning.
 He gets upset after he is warned not to cheat.
-Rowley writes about "The time Greg totally had my back" next, hoping that Greg won't get mad for making him look bad.
-The class gets a substitute teacher, who is not bothered by the students acting crazy and not doing any work.
-Their normal teacher announces that she won't be returning, so the sub remained for the whole year.
-Everyone, including Rowley, gets a "C" grade, obviously showing that the teacher didn't look at any assignments.
-Greg complains that Rowley was the only one who did classwork and that the teacher was horrible and should be reported to the principal, causing the teacher to increase Rowley's grade to a "B."
+Rowley writes about "the time Greg totally had my back" next, hoping that Greg won't get mad for making him look bad.
+The class gets a new teacher, who is not bothered by the students acting crazy and not doing any work.
+Everyone, including Rowley, gets a "C" grade.
+Greg complains that Rowley was the only one who did classwork, causing the teacher to increase Rowley's grade to a "B."